← Back to Blog

 When reviewing oracle usage in a Solidity contract:

-ContractScan's AI engine specifically flags spot-price oracle patterns and unguarded latestRoundData() calls.
-The LP pricing subtleties and economic attack paths usually require manual or AI-assisted reasoning — static analysis alone won't catch them.
+ContractScan's AI engine flags spot-price oracle patterns and unguarded latestRoundData() calls.
+LP pricing subtleties and economic attack paths require manual or AI-assisted reasoning — static analysis alone won't catch them.

 There's no universal "safe oracle."
 The right choice depends on what asset you're pricing, what liquidity exists, and what latency your protocol can tolerate.
-What's not acceptable is spot price reads on-chain — that vulnerability class should be extinct by now, and it isn't.
+Spot price reads on-chain are not acceptable — that vulnerability class should be extinct by now, and it isn't.

 ContractScan is a multi-engine smart contract security scanner.
 QuickScan is free and unlimited — no sign-up required.
 Try it now.